-In order to proceed to the next section of the program, the student must pass a quiz on the tasks and demonstrate the ability to safely approach and remove dogs from kennels, apply walking harnesses correctly, and pick up and hold cats, kittens, puppies, and pocket pets.
+In order to proceed to the next section of the program, the student must pass a quiz on the tasks and demonstrate the ability to safely approach and remove dogs from kennels, apply collars and/or harnesses correctly, and pick up and hold cats and kittens.

 Stage 2: Assisting the Health Care Technicians in Receiving (15 hours)

 - Assist in the processing of animals including administering de-worming medication, flea treatment, and vaccinations

 - Photograph animals as they enter and load images onto the Center website

 - Assist in delivering medication